Shameel123/Understanding-Holy-Quran/Notes/02. Surah Al-Baqarah/Ruku 25/README.md

 # Ruku 25

 ## Overview
-It continues with Hajj Topic
+It continues with Hajj Topic and changes the topic in the middle of the Ruku to the two different types of people and how they act

 Ayat 197: